|Coaches and Managers|

 If your most recent CRC is set to expire before the end of the upcoming season, a new one will need to be completed.

+You may also apply in person.
 To make the process smoother, we have provided the following instructions for Burnaby residents.

 Please note, since you will be working with children, a Vulnerable Sector check is also required.